zebrunner/community-edition/docs/user-guide.md

 </br>
 <b>jenkinsRegressionPipeline </b> - This property takes a comma separated string of the various pipelines that a specific Test Suite will be attached to. (i.e. nightly_regression_cron, full_regression_cron).
 This would end up creating two pipeline jobs inside of Jenkins.
 </br>
-<b>jenkinsEnvironments </b> - This property takes a comma separated string of the various environments that will be tested for that particular suite. (i.e. PROD, QA,DEV,STAGE,BETA, etc...)
+<b>jenkinsEnvironments </b> - This property takes a comma separated string of the various environments that will be tested for that particular suite. (i.e. PROD, QA, DEV, STAGE, BETA, etc.)
 </br>
 <b> jenkinsPipelineEnvironments </b> - This property takes a comma separated string of the various environments that will be tested for a particular suite in a particular pipeline (i.e. PROD,QA,DEV,STAGE)
 </br>